Up for Grabs

 Bar 103 sits smack down on a curved corner, in the prolific shadow of the 125year old Zion’s Church.
 The terrace is full, with yuppies, posers and local celebrities.

-Veronica, there she sits, in the thick of it, laptop opened on the table in front of her, tapping away.
+Veronica.
+In the thick of it.
+Laptop opened.
+Tapping away.
 She’s a radio news-editor, writing a novel about black men, based solely on her entirely subjective, sexual experiences with black men.
 Standing now, eyes lit, hugging, ‘the beautiful ones’ pressed hard against me.
 The smell of bubble bath and seductive perfume, and the secrets of her body an exquisite wine I’m sure, as my nose revels in the long curly black hair.

 A diet-gay waiter takes my request – you know, one of those types who’ve been ‘considering’ giving it a try since early childhood and must now weigh the social implications.

 Veronica – a talented creature of soft words – is already going on about her last experiences.
 She’s done it with a jazz singer in his hotel room, and the band came in and tried to rape her after, she says.
 And she cried ‘stop, stop’ but she didn’t scream really loud because she had it under control, so they stole her money instead, then called her a taxi, after she got the guitar player’s number for later.

 Veronica is very provocative, so I never quite know what to believe.
 Even now, her strapless yellow top is all about cleavage, but the black twined material resembling a net splayed across her shoulders makes her a scrumptious catch: the conservatism of her Bavarian upbringing has proven itself weak, but has yielded a harvest of dark pleasures.